|Tim Roufs||extended search|

 The side that's hiding the ball continues hiding it until the other side finds it.
 If the other side can't find the marked ball, then the team hiding it is winning continually.
 When the other team finds the marked ball, the hiding goes to them.
 When one of the guys on the other team is too sharpful, he knows where the marked ball is.
 When he knows where the marked ball is, he hits that ball, and so he gets the ball back.
 Then he hides it.
 If the team is good in finding that marked ball, sometime which they aren't, then they'll get the chance to hide the marked ball right back.
 Sometime they don't find that ball for a long time, but, if they're good in finding the ball, they'll get the ball right back.

 Sometimes a team doesn't get a chance to make a point, and sometimes they play a tie.
 We call that a tie when hiding the ball changes back and forth even.
 But if one team makes a point nearly every time, if they hit that marked ball and find that ball pretty-near every time the other team hides it, well, these guys could set back there and just rake in all the points.
 If they're good at finding the marked ball, they can sit back and stick and peg points all day long.
 But one team can be busy hiding the ball, and the next thing you know, by gosh, they're losing.
 That's the way the other team will reverse that sometimes.
 When the other team misses that marked ball, then it's your turn.
-Then when these guys have missed it's your turn again.
+Then when these guys have missed, it's your turn again.
 When the other team hits that ball, then they take over from the one that's hiding the ball, and they start a-hiding the ball.

 We'd play each game for certain points, and there'd be so many games played to win a bet.
-The games are usually sixteen, sometimes thirty-two, points, and we keep track of these points with little sticks.
+The games are usually sixteen -- sometimes thirty-two -- points, and we keep track of these points with little sticks.

 The number of games played are any amount.
 It all depends on the valuation you have to play for.
 We keep track of the games with little pegs.
 The number of rounds in a bet would depend on what you're playing for.
-If you want to play for valuation, and you want to win that valuation, you might say, "Well, we'll play to ten games."
+If you want to play for a high valuation, and you want to win that valuation, you might say, "Well, we'll play to ten games."
 Ten games, geeze that's a long match, but the value is there.
 When you're playing for guns and everything you'll have to play hard.
 If he has something for ten games, you have to play hard to win.
 More often we played four, five, six games for a bet.
 If you take too many games for a bet your points are going to go fast and your time will run out.
 They were afraid to be runned out, throwed out of the game, before their betting was over, so they usually didn't have too many games to a bet.

 Each of these moccasins you hit has different points on it.
 The first moccasin to the left facing you, the number one moccasin, that's two points.
 The second moccasin counts four points.
 Two, four, six, eight, that's the points of the four moccasins as you go from left to right when they're facing you.
 Number one is two points, and they go down to eight points.
 Number four is eight points, four is eight, and if you guess that the ball is under there you get eight points.
 There's two, four, six, eight points to these four moccasins.

 Every time you turn over a moccasin, that's one point, or two, or whatever the value is that you're playing for.
 And if you can tip three moccasins over and if that marked ball is under the last moccasin, you get double count.
 When you "hit square" you double count, and that means you turn over three moccasins without finding the ball, and the ball is under the fourth one.
-You don't have to say double count, just say "I'm counting what you do."
+You don't have to say double count, just say, "I'm counting what you do."

 If you start tipping the moccasin over where the marked ball is, you lost because you're looking for the balls without the mark.
-The way you lose is if you come up with the marked ball on one of the first three turns.
+The way you lose then is if you come up with the marked ball on one of the first three turns.
 If you turn over two moccasins and then you hit it, on the third moccasin, that reduces the strength of your double count.
 The more you turn over the nearer you're getting to the marked ball.

 You don't have to turn over the three moccasins.
 Sometimes, if you're sharp at it, if you're experienced, you can score full double points on one moccasin.
 By finding the moccasin with the marked ball and by hitting it direct, you get double points.
 That would be sixteen points, but very seldom there's a man that'll do that.
 Boy, oh boy, that is a big count.
 In Indian we call that double counting nii-zjI-ga-báy-náwo.
 The shortest way is, níi-zjo-g^báyn-wáa.
 They're saying, "I can beat you.
 I can beat you.
 I'm double."
 That's why they go to one another like that.